 Paleo Huevos Rancheros are the best Mexican breakfast ever, made with my incredulicious refried sweet potatoes, a new recipe!
 Then it’s topped with fried eggs, avocado, cilantro, and smothered with tomato salsa.
-Let’s talk about the refried sweet potatoes – they’re truly special.
+Let’s talk about the refried sweet potatoes – they’re truly yummy!
 I wanted to create a soft texture like beans with grated cheese.
-So I decided to grate the sweet potatoes, like yellow cheese.
+So I decided to grate the sweet potatoes instead of yellow cheese.
 Mushrooms add richness and dark color.
 The lemon, nutritional yeast, and coconut butter create a dairy-free, vegan cheese sauce in the sweet potatoes.
 WOW!
 What a flavor!
 My guests went completely crazy for refried sweet potatoes, and there were ZERO leftovers.

 Huevos Rancheros are fantastic with Paleo Cauliflower Wraps!
 The wraps are optional, instead of corn tortillas on the bottom, for dipping, and for cleaning your plate.
 When my family lived in Mexico, we used the traditional ways of cooking, such as handmade ollas, special pots for the refried beans, and cooked in a troje, or the kitchen out back.
 We made Huevos Rancheros every way imaginable, and now here’s a Paleo recipe.
 It’s also a vegan recipe.
 However for meat-eaters, sausage is a delicious optional addition.
 Let me know your comments!
 Serves 6